 Join-In aims to support the AAL Joint Programme by setting up a social platform and thus creating an environment that enables elderly people to communicate; socialise; play communicative multiplayer computer games; and exercise either by exergames or by moderated exercises.
-Join-In will support people in maintaining and making contact with others by sharing similar interests -foremost on a regional basis- and will facilitate the contact with their family and friends.
+Join-In will support people maintaining and setting up contacts to others sharing similar interests -foremost on a regional basis- and facilitate contact to family and friends.
 Multiplayer video gaming, exergames and exercising in a group are considered key activities for attracting senior citizens to the network.

 Join-In will assess the user requirements aims to develop a methodology on how to best attract the target group to such a network.
 The technical developments of the project include:

 - a technical platform that connects to PCs or TVs with an interactive web-enabled set-top box;

 - the customisation of access facilities, such as controllers and adaptation of games which take